Five Guns West

 Five Guns West is a 1955 Western film set during the American Civil War directed by Roger Corman.
 It was Corman's first film as director although he had already made two as producer.
 It was the second film released by the American Releasing Company, which later became American International Pictures.

 The film stars Dorothy Malone, John Lund and Mike Connors.
 The cast also includes R. Wright Campbell, who wrote the screenplay.
 He is billed as "Bob Campbell" in the credits as an actor but as "R. Wright Campbell" as screenwriter.

 Plot

-Five men, due to be hanged, accept pardons on condition that they join the Confederate army due to the army being desperate for men during the last days of the American Civil War.
-Their given task is to go after a traitor and a shipment of stolen gold.
+Five prisoners, due to be hanged, are given pardons on condition they join the Confederate army which is desperate for men to complete a mission during the last days of the American Civil War in its Western territory.
+Their given task is to go after a traitor and a shipment of stolen gold passing by on an unscheduled stagecoach run.

-They end up arriving at a homestead inhabited by a woman, Shalee, and her alcoholic uncle.
-They capture her and her uncle and begin fighting over her, before one of the men, Govern Sturges, who is really an undercover Confederate army officer, intervenes on her behalf.
+Skirting an Indian war party the gang, taken control by Govern Sturges, arrive at a former mining town deserted except for a woman, Shalee, and her alcoholic uncle, the stagecoach agent, both of whom they capture.
+Bored as they await their target the men begin fighting over the woman, until Sturges, who is really an undercover Confederate army officer, intervenes on her behalf.
+Both gradually become close, but bullets begin to fly with the arrival of the secret stagecoach and its Union army detachment, and the gang fall out over the chance of gold.